athrunsun/docker/README.md

 # Custom Docker images
-See readmes of images in folders.
+See readmes of images in corresponding folders.